-Special Topics - Marketing
+Special Topics-Marketing

-A grade of C or above is required for this course.
-Prerequisites: MKT 101, MKT 305, and MGT 210 or BUS 250

-The professor for this course will identify a special topic, which will change based on current events and issues in the field of marketing.
+A grade of C or above is required in this course.
+Prerequisites: MKT 101, MKT 305, and MGT 210 The professor for this course will identify a special topic, which will change based on current events and issues in the field of marketing.
 Students are encouraged to choose projects that will benefit both themselves and their existing or potential employers.